Alen-S-J/200-days-of-Machine-Learning/Day-72/day.md

-Absolutely!
-Markov Decision Processes (MDPs) are foundational to understanding sequential decision-making in Reinforcement Learning.
-Here are the theoretical concepts and corresponding mathematical expressions in Markdown format:

-### Theoretical Concepts in MDPs
+# Theoretical Concepts in MDPs

 #### 1. **States (𝑆), Actions (𝐴), and Transitions (𝑃)**
 - **Definition:**